 I was born in the United States but was raised in the Middle East.
-I have always been interested in visual expression, and as a second generation artist was exposed to galleries and museums in dozens of countries.
+Always at ease with visual expression, and as a second generation artist, I was exposed to galleries and museums in dozens of countries.
 My subjects are fictional residents of a parallel world, much like our own, frequently more beautiful, more interesting, and sometimes more frightening.
-The artwork is exploratory, a pastiche of borrowed cultural perceptions and glimpses into an alternate reality that is tantalizingly close.
+The artwork is exploratory; a pastiche of borrowed cultural perceptions and glimpses into an alternate reality that is tantalizingly close.

 I never intend my photographs to be a technical tour-de-force.
 I hone my craft only to the degree necessary to convey a concept.
 When producing art there is no requirement to follow rules, be predictable, or appeal to a mass audience.

 By design, my images appeal to a select group of viewers.
 The allure of mass recognition is seductive, but it is also creatively hazardous.
 It would be easy enough to simply distill a menu of classic poses, competent photographic practices, and then apply effects that are commonly admired.
-Such images would be consumed, applauded without criticism, and then quickly forgotten.
+Such images would be consumed, applauded without criticism, then quickly forgotten.
 One of the most exciting things about any creative work is the discussion that surrounds it.
-For me, success is drawing the viewer in and engaging them emotionally or intellectually, whether that response be positive, negative, or inquisitive.
+For me, success engaging the viewer emotionally or intellectually, whether that response be positive, negative, or inquisitive.

 I am A K Nicholas, a visual artist specializing in figure (fine art nudes) photography.
 I produce coffee table style photobooks that showcase images, organized into themes with a brief essays that introduce each section. limited edition archival photographs are available, limited to 100 or fewer impressions per edition.
 I also offer free, monthly online exhibits.